19th May 2025

 “I strongly condemn the violation of South Sudanese refugees, and human rights by Sudan Armed Forces during the exercise of recapturing, the town of Madani from the Rapid Support Force or RSF.

-Yakani also called upon the leadership of Sudan to take responsibility to ensure that as they confront themselves with their parties in conflict or the Rapid Support Forces.
+Yakani also called upon the Sudanese military leadership to take responsibility to ensure that as they confront themselves with their parties in conflict or the Rapid Support Forces.

 “We would like to appeal to the conflicting parties in Sudan to please don’t use your politically discontented position by targeting South Sudanese refugees across several towns of Sudan.